The Log Cabin Cocktail

 It’s still time to celebrate with a drink!
 I’ll share with you my Halloween cocktail that I made this past Saturday for all of my guests, to rave reviews.

-The triple trouble that you need to make this cocktail are your favourite apple cider, an apply brandy or whiskey and Sortilege.
+The triple trouble that you need to make this cocktail are your favorite apple cider, an apply brandy or whiskey and Sortilege.

-This one that I scored for $20 is my absolute favourite.I’ve never seen a holder that has the individual arms holding each glass.
-It’s so atomic/space age awesome.
-I was told that it’s by Federal Glass, but since there isn’t any markings I couldn’t verify this for certain.
+This one that I scored for $20 is my absolute favorite.I’ve never seen a holder that has the individual arms holding each glass.
+It’s so atomic/space-age awesome.
+I was told that it’s by Federal Glass, but since there aren’t any markings I couldn’t verify this for certain.

-My favourite shot glass however, is by Hazel Atlas in their pheasant and hunter pattern.
+My favorite shot glass, however, is by Hazel Atlas in their pheasant and hunter pattern.
 I’ve managed to thrift four glasses so far and when I get up to eight I’ll be able to pull them out at parties as well.

 The Log Cabin cocktail is a deliciously sweet and strong concoction that truly embodies everything Canadian.
 Whiskey.
 Apples.
 Maple syrup.
 Ice.
 The only incongruent ingredient would be the splash of lemon juice at the end.
 While I do have it listed as an option, only one person at my soiree preferred their Log Cabin without that dollop of acidity.
 It perfectly cuts the sweetness and balances out each and every sip.

 As much as I love winter, I don’t love many hot cocktails, excepting boozy hot chocolate.
-I still like a cold, icy cocktail during the winter months and the Log Cabin cocktail perfectly combines the flavours of the season.
+I still like a cold, icy cocktail during the winter months and the Log Cabin cocktail perfectly combines the flavors of the season, just like an apple cider cocktail should.

 So let’s raise our glasses to me finishing my cookbook photos, to a fabulous November and to great Canadian cocktails!